Bonds

 Face value implies the price of a single unit of a bond issued by an enterprise.
 Principal, nominal, or par value is used alternatively to refer to the price of bonds.
 Issuers are under a legal obligation to return this value to the investor after a stipulated period.

-Bond example - an investor chooses to purchase a corporate bond at face value of Rs.
+Bond example - An investor chooses to purchase a corporate bond at face value of Rs.
 6,500.
 The company issuing the bond is thus obliged to return Rs.
-6,500 plus interest to the investor after maturity of the tenor.
+6,500 plus interest to the investor after the maturity of the tenor.
 Note that the face value of a bond is different from its market value as market operations influence the latter.

 • Interest or Coupon Rate